arsenekabytaev/actonbox/README.md

 ## Technology

-ACTONBOX uses MoveNet, created by Google TensorFlow, to provide motion tracking and workout insights.
+ACTONBOX uses MediaPipe pose model LLM to provide motion tracking and workout insights.
 And also uses a custom algorithm to determine the types of punches (Jab, Uppercut, Hook, etc).